Porosity is important characteristics of porous body. It is a ratio of the pores volume to the total volume of the

-Experimental raw data output of the measurement is so-called “formation factor”, which is ratio of the porous material conductivity to the conductivity of the liquid that wets this material.
+Experimental raw data output of the measurement is so-called “formation factor”.
+It is a ratio of the porous material conductivity to the conductivity of the liquid that wets this material.
 There is a well-known and well-verified theory that predicts formation factor.
-This theory was developed more than a hundred years ago by Maxwell and Wagner, and yields the surprisingly simple expression for the formation factor:
+Maxwell and Wagner developed this theory more than hundred years ago.
+It yields the surprisingly simple expression for the formation factor:

 where P is the porosity.

 Figure below shows the measured “formation factor” (conductivity ratios Ks/Km) as a function of the total porosity for a series of materials.

 Green triangles correspond to porous sandstones, blue diamonds correspond to CPG porous silica, red diamonds correspond to porous alumina, brown squares correspond to aluminum hydroxide dispersions at different volume fractions prepared with equilibrium dilution.
 The solid line represents the prediction of Maxwell-Wagner theory.

 We would like to stress that this method is applicable for characterizing not only porous monolith, but also porous particles.
 In the case of particles (either in dispersion or in deposit) it yields the total porosity of the sample, which consists of inter-particle porosity and porosity inside of the particles that includes contribution of all wetted pores even with dead ends.
-In order to extract porous particles porosity one would have to assume inter-particle porosity.
+In order to extract porosity of the porous particles one would have to assume inter-particle porosity.
 We have found that 40% value for this parameter agrees well with independent data.